-There are only a few of schools in Costa Rica that go beyond the 12th grade.
-Those schools that finish at 11th grade receive a Costa Rican Bachelor Diploma accredited by the Costa Rican Ministry of Education.
-Schools that offer classes to the 12th-grade offer either the International Baccalaureate Diploma, accredited by the IBO in Geneva, Switzerland or USA High School Diploma, accredited by the Southern Association of Colleges and Schools (SACS).
+There are only a few schools in Costa Rica that go beyond the 12th grade.
+Schools that finish at 11th grade receive a Costa Rican Bachelor Diploma accredited by the Costa Rican Ministry of Education.
+Schools that offer classes to the 12th-grade offer either the International Baccalaureate Diploma, accredited by the IBO in Geneva, Switzerland.
+Or USA High School Diploma, accredited by the Southern Association of Colleges and Schools (SACS).

 Depends on specialty; there are four public universities in Costa Rica and many private institutes and universities.